 • Fear of failure: Testing cultures that treat failure as catastrophic (a single bad exam result closes doors permanently) create fear-based motivation that is cognitively corrosive--fear narrows attention, inhibits creative thinking, and impairs complex reasoning

 Research by psychologist Edward Deci and others on self-determination theory has consistently shown that extrinsic motivators like test scores, when they become the primary focus of educational activity, undermine the intrinsic motivation that produces the deepest and most durable learning.
 Testing culture may produce students who perform well on tests while simultaneously destroying the psychological conditions that produce genuine intellectual engagement.
+This is one reason why most learning fails--the conditions required for deep understanding are precisely the conditions that high-stakes testing eliminates.

 Gaming and Distortion